Sublimation vs Deposition: Difference and Comparison

 Sublimation is a type of phase transition where a solid substance changes its form and becomes gas without passing through the liquid state.
 It is an endothermic process.

 An endothermic reaction is a chemical reaction requiring more energy to consume heat.
-A constant input of energy in the form of heat is often needed to keep an endothermic reaction going.
+A constant input of energy in the form of heat is needed to keep an endothermic reaction going.

 Dry ice is an example of sublimation.
 Dry ice is solid carbon dioxide.
 It can be seen that when carbon dioxide is exposed to room temperature, it will go straight from its solid state to gas.